 A candidate for the S.T.M. degree must complete the equivalent of at least twenty-four credit hours of graduate study beyond the B.D., M.Div., or equivalent degree.
 Only course work graded High Pass or above is credited toward the S.T.M. degree.
 A thesis, major paper in a regular course, or other acceptable project in the selected field of study is required.
-It must demonstrate the ability to do independent research.
-Students writing theses or projects are required to register in REL 999, S.T.M.
-Thesis or Project.
+The option of a Credit/No Credit grade does not apply to the S.T.M. degree.

 The work for the degree may be undertaken in one year, or distributed over two, three, or four years; it must be completed within four years after matriculation.
 In the case of students who wish to extend their studies, nine credit hours is the minimum course load that can be regarded as a full-time program of studies.
 Normally no work taken prior to matriculation will be counted toward the degree nor will credit be transferred from other schools unless approval to utilize a course to be taken elsewhere has been given in advance.
+Students will not receive financial aid for course work beyond the requirements.
+International students are permitted to take three terms to complete their S.T.M. degree.